Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_slides.md

   }
 </style>

-# Workflow automation
+# Workflow Automation

 ---

 ## Learning Goals

-- What are continuous methodologies
-- Why to automate common workflows
-- What are common workflows to automate
+- Name and explain common workflows to automate in RSE.
-- How to automate common workflows with
+- Explain the differences between the various continuous methodologies.
+- Explain why automation is crucial in RSE.
-    - GitHub Actions
+- Develop basic automation scripts with GitHub Actions and GitLab CI/CD.
-    - GitLab CI/CD

 ---